全域屬性（Global attributes）是所有 HTML 元素共同的屬性，可以在所有的元素中使用。但在部分的元素上，屬性可能是沒有效果的。

 In addition to the basic HTML global attributes, the following global attributes also exist:

 xml:base— these are inherited from the XHTML specifications and deprecated, but kept for compatibility purposes.

 aria-*attributes, used for improving accessibility.

 Provides a hint for generating a keyboard shortcut for the current element.
 This attribute consists of a space-separated list of characters.
 The browser should use the first one that exists on the computer keyboard layout.

-An enumerated attribute indicating if the element should be editable by the user.
+Is an enumerated attribute indicating if the element should be editable by the user.
 If so, the browser modifies its widget to allow editing.
 The attribute must take one of the following values:

 trueor the empty string, which indicates that the element must be editable;

 false, which indicates that the element must not be editable.